astronomer/airflow-guides/guides/dag-best-practices.md

 ### Keep Tasks Atomic

 When breaking up your pipeline into individual tasks, ideally each task should be atomic.
-This means each task should be responsible for one operation that can be re-run independently of the others, which supports idempotency.
+This means each task should be responsible for one operation that can be re-run independently of the others.
+Said another way, in an atomized a task, a success in part of the task means a success of the entire task.

+For example, in an ETL pipeline you would ideally want your Extract, Transform, and Load operations covered by three separate tasks.
+Atomizing these tasks allows you to rerun each operation in the pipeline independently, which supports idempotence.

 ### Use Template Fields, Variables, and Macros